open-resources/physics_bank/content/public/005.Kinematics(2D and 3D)/Relative Motion/Sniper and Moving target/q10_sniper and moving target.md

     hide-letter-keys: true
 myst:
   substitutions:
-    params_v_t: 85
-    params_b_t: 2.59
-    params_r: 4100.0
-    params_v_b: 220.0
+    params:
+      v_t: 91
+      b_t: 2.26
+      r: 4700.0
+      v_b: 206.0
+      part2:
+        ans1:
-    params_part2_ans1_value: 'True'
+          value: 'True'
-    params_part2_ans1_feedback: Great!
+          feedback: Great!
 You got it.
+        ans2:
-    params_part2_ans2_value: 'False'
+          value: 'False'
-    params_part2_ans2_feedback: The correct answer is True, because the angle the velocity of the bullet relative to the criminal makes with the line of sight of the criminal is always acute measured clockwise from the line of sight and the range of rotation of the criminal's head is acute, hence the criminal can always see the trajectory as it is within his field of view.
+          feedback: The correct answer is True, because the angle the velocity of the bullet relative to the criminal makes with the line of sight of the criminal is always acute measured clockwise from the line of sight and the range of rotation of the criminal's head is acute, hence the criminal can always see the trajectory as it is within his field of view.
+      part3:
+        ans1:
-    params_part3_ans1_value: 'True'
+          value: 'True'
-    params_part3_ans1_feedback: The correct answer is False, because the angle the velocity of the bullet relative to the criminal makes with the line of sight of the criminal is always obtuse measured anti-clockwise but the range of rotation of the criminal's head is acute.
+          feedback: The correct answer is False, because the angle the velocity of the bullet relative to the criminal makes with the line of sight of the criminal is always obtuse measured anti-clockwise but the range of rotation of the criminal's head is acute.
+        ans2:
-    params_part3_ans2_value: 'False'
+          value: 'False'
-    params_part3_ans2_feedback: Great!
+          feedback: Great!
 You got it.
 ---
 # Sniper and Moving Target
 A sniper has been ordered a hit on a dangerous criminal.
 It has been determined that the fugitive is being transported on a train and is seated in carriage B. The sniper plans to shoot during the time the train spends on the curve.